• Español

 Another common supplemental essay prompt asks you to reflect on an extracurricular activity you’re involved in.
 While many schools will ask a similar question, the level of detail and reflection they call for can vary dramatically.
 Take a look at these prompts from Tulane and Vanderbilt:

-• Vanderbilt: Please briefly elaborate on one of your extracurricular activities or work experiences.
+- Vanderbilt offers a community where students find balance between their academic and social experiences.
+Please briefly elaborate on how one of your extracurricular activities or work experiences has influenced you.
 (200-400 words)

-These prompts are exactly the same, but Vanderbilt’s maximum word limit is nearly twice as long as Tulane’s.
+These prompts are remarkably similar in asking about extracurricular or work experiences, but Vanderbilt’s maximum word limit is nearly four times as long as Tulane’s.
 This might signal that Vanderbilt wants a bit more depth and detail in your response.

 When you’re composing your response, think beyond the activity itself.
 What did you do when you were involved with this activity?
 What problems did you solve, what impact did you have on the community participating in this activity with you?
 What skills did you learn, and how have you applied those skills in other areas of your life?
 Use the response as a space to give the admissions committee more information about what’s important to you.
 No matter the length of the response, avoid merely describing the activity (most likely, you will have already done this in either your Activities section, your resumé, or both).
 Make the best use of the space and give your reader some new insight into who you are.